Softwire/ntbs-nhs-razor-tags/src/NHSUKFrontEndLibraryTagHelpers/NHSUK.FrontEndLibrary.TagHelpers/Tags/CareCard/README.md

 ## Guidance

-Find out more about the care card component and when to use it in the [NHS digital service manual](https://beta.nhs.uk/service-manual/styles-components-patterns/care-cards).
+Find out more about care cards and when to use them in the [NHS digital service manual](https://service-manual.nhs.uk/design-system/components/care-cards).

 ## Quick start examples